-Intensity reported is 'total water withdrawal' per 'metric tonne of product manufactured for sale'. which has decreased by 2%.
+Intensity reported is 'total water withdrawal' per 'metric tonne of product manufactured for sale' which has increased by 3%.
+This increase in water intensity is due to the impact of several unplanned outages at major manufacturing sites (Waggaman, Louisiana and Phosphate Hill in Australia).
 Although a large proportion of this water is cooling water which is returned to the surface waters from which it was taken, net water use is an unreliable indicator of year on year intensity due to the inability of some sites to separate rainfall and snow melt from other discharge (due to the collection and treating of rainfall and snowmelt with other water before discharge).